 3. Free advice from experts on matters related to ophthalmic anaesthesia

 4. Ophthalmic Anaesthesia-The BOAS Journal.
-Which is published and distributed 6 monthly.
+This is published and distributed 6 monthly.

 5. Opportunity to contribute towards development and improvement of ophthalmic anaesthesia

 6. Access to BOAS web page and scientific literature database